 For a glimpse of what life is like as an Intern, check out the latest JSC Student video (made by and starring JSC Students), NASA Johnson Style (Gangnam Style Parody)!

 The Pathways Intern Employment program at JSC is very well respected.
-Pathways Interns are given genuine work that has some priority, and many are also incorporated into existing teams.
+Pathways Interns are given genuine work that has some priority and many are incorporated into existing teams of engineering or business professionals.
 Many supervisors and mentors were once Pathways Interns themselves, so they know what tasks a student can and would like to complete.
-Since Pathways Interns are encouraged to work in several different divisions during their time at JSC, an unsatisfactory work environment (for the Pathways Intern) will only last one term at worst.
-But the vast majority of Pathways Interns are very pleased with their work assignments.

 Don't worry!
 Everyone you work with should completely understand the fact that you're still in school and may not (in fact, probably don't) have all the education you would need to do the project alone.
 The people working at JSC are extremely helpful, and you'll be surprised how quickly you learn and how much you pick up in a short amount of time.
 It's true that the first week or two in a new area can be tedious, and you may find yourself with a huge stack of notebooks full of procedures and systems to learn and feel like you're back in school again!
 But things get exciting soon enough.